janmtl/hermalglab/README.md

 Cohn Reversible Theorem
 -----------------------
-Testing a theorem like the Cohn Reversible Theorem (citation needed) is easy
+Testing a theorem like the Cohn Reversible Theorem (citation needed) is easy using the `b_*` functions and the various `CLOSURE` functions.

 ```
 % Set the tolerance to 1e-4